MicrosoftDocs/Viva/Viva/goals/vg-privacy-and-security.md

 #### Can Viva Goals help me be compliant with the California Customer Privacy Act (CCPA)?

 Microsoft has implemented GDPR-related DSR capabilities globally.
-Microsoft has also reviewed our third-party data sharing agreements and taken steps to establish that the necessary contractual terms are in place to ensure that we do not "sell" personal information.
+Microsoft has also reviewed our third-party data sharing agreements and taken steps to establish that the necessary contractual terms are in place to ensure that we don't "sell" personal information.
 To learn more, see [California Consumer Privacy Act (CCPA) Frequently Asked Questions](/compliance/regulatory/ccpa-faq).

 ### Copilot in Viva Goals